Animal protection: 7 ways to act for animal welfare.

 Children's books:

-• Panic at the zoo, by Gérard Moncomble and Frédéric Pillot.
+• Panic at the Zoo, by Gérard Moncomble and Frédéric Pillot.

 • The Big Book of Animals, by Ole Könnecke.

-• The Frogs' Prophecy, by Jacques-Rémy Girerd.
+• The Frog Prophecy, by Jacques-Rémy Girerd.

 • Animal (2021) by Cyril Dion